ESTATE PLANNING WILLS & TRUSTS

 - Mary E. Vanek, Attorney At LawMary graduated from Valparaiso University in 1984, and DePaul University College of Law in 1988.
 Mary is licensed to practice in Illinois, as well as the U.S. District Court for the Northern District of Illinois and the Federal Court of Appeals – 7th Circuit.
 Her practice is focused on estate planning, estate administration, guardianships, contested estates and other contested matters, as well as business law.
 Mary is a member of the Northwest Suburban Estate Planning Council.
 The Chicago Bar Association, and the Illinois State Bar Association.

 - Ryan S. Smith, Attorney At LawRyan is a 2011 graduate of the University of Pittsburgh School of Law.
-He recently relocated to the Chicago area and concentrates his practice in estate planning, estate administration and litigation, probate, and family law.
+He relocated to the Chicago area and concentrates his practice in estate planning, estate administration and litigation, and probate.